sheepman39/DAlTON/algorithm.md

 ---
 ### Site
-Goal - store multiple units as a member of the site and return the total number of cots/tents needed in the site
+Goal - store multiple units as a member of the site and return the total number of cots/tents needed in the site Site will inherit from the Collection abstract class (with type Unit) and implement the Basic class as well.

 ### Site.Site()
 Goal - instantialize the attributes